homeboy445/rex-cli/README.md

 ## Operations
 - **Find**: Ideal for finding/locating any word or sentence within a certain directory.
 This operation can be invoked like so, <br />
 `./rex "directory path" --find "something"`
-- **Replace**: Ideal for replacing any word with any other word withing a certain directory.
+- **Replace**: Ideal for replacing any word with any other word withing a certain directory, the log would be stored in pwd.
 This operation can be invoked like so, <br />
 `./rex "directory path" --replace "word-to-be-replace" "word-to-be-replaced-with"`

 ## Operation Scopes